omarespejel/starknet-signing-tutorial/README.md

 # From secp256k1 to STARK-Friendly Curves: Exploring ECDSA in Ethereum and Starknet

 Elliptic Curve Digital Signature Algorithm (ECDSA) is a fundamental building block for secure transactions on blockchains.
-While Ethereum and Starknet both rely on ECDSA, they implement it using different elliptic curves, account models, and verification methods.
+Ethereum and Starknet both rely on ECDSA but use different elliptic curves, hashing functions, and account models under the hood.
+Think of it like two bank branches that both check your signature—each branch might use a slightly different verification machine, but they both confirm that only you can sign transactions for your account.

-Think of it like two bank branches that share the same principles of checking signatures, yet each uses a slightly different machine to verify them.
-Both branches still rely on your personal signature to confirm you’re the account owner, but the behind-the-scenes verification differs.
+In this post, we’ll:

+1. Recap ECDSA essentials.
+2. Discuss how Ethereum implements ECDSA on the `secp256k1` curve.
-In this post, we’ll explain ECDSA’s basics, how Ethereum does it, and then how Starknet adapts ECDSA to suit its zero-knowledge-friendly environment.
+3. Explore how Starknet adapts ECDSA to be “STARK-friendly.”
+4. Compare the two approaches and look at practical code examples.
+5. Show how to run all the examples using Bun.

 ## ECDSA in a Nutshell
 ECDSA (Elliptic Curve Digital Signature Algorithm) is a method for creating digital signatures using elliptic-curve cryptography.

 Key points: